Italian milk group Granarolo buys French cheesemaker

-MILAN Italian milk group Granarolo, a competitor of French-controlled dairy group Parmalat (PLT.MI), said it had agreed to buy French cheesemaker CIPF Codipal from holding Compagnie du Forum SAS as part of its strategy to grow internationally.
+MILAN Jan 10 Italian milk group Granarolo, a competitor of French-controlled dairy group Parmalat, said it had agreed to buy French cheesemaker CIPF Codipal from holding Compagnie du Forum SAS as part of its strategy to grow internationally.

 Granarolo, better known for its yoghurts and fresh milk bottles, is eyeing acquisitions in the cheese industry to better compete with rivals including Lactalis-owned Parmalat.